VyrtualL/IA_Image_Recognition/README.md

 The target vector `error_wanted` is a one-hot encoding of the digit label (ex : digit `3` → `[0,0,0,1,0,0,0,0,0,0]`).

-The per-output error used on my code is simply:
+The per-output error used on my code is simply :

 ```text
 error_k = t_k - o_k
 ```

 where `t_k` is the target and `o_k` the network's output for class `k`.
-Propagated through the sigmoid derivative, this corresponds to minimizing the classic **sum-of-squared-error (SSE)** loss:
+Propagated through the sigmoid derivative, this corresponds to minimizing the classic **sum-of-squared-error (SSE)** loss :

 ```text
 E = 1/2 * Σ_k (t_k - o_k)²
 ```

-This is the loss implicitly used by the **generalized delta rule** (Widrow–Hoff rule generalized to multilayer networks), as opposed to the **categorical cross-entropy** loss that is the standard pairing with a true softmax output:
+This is the loss implicitly used by the **generalized delta rule** (Widrow–Hoff rule generalized to multilayer networks), as opposed to the **categorical cross-entropy** loss that is the standard pairing with a true softmax output :

 ```text
 L_cross_entropy = - Σ_k  t_k * log(o_k)